 Dancing

-I’m a big believer in exercise being something you enjoy, even if you feel a bit silly while you’re doing it.
 Load up some tutorials and grab a friend or your partner if you don’t want to go it alone and burn some calories while having a great time.

 Sex